-This introductory course on computer simulation covers spreadsheet simulation, discrete event simulation, system dynamics simulation and agent-based simulation with the focus on key statistical analyses of data and practice-oriented theory.
-Topics include generating random numbers and varities, selecting input probability distribution, hypothesis testing for the statistical and practical significane of simulation through lab assignments, and test their gained skills in team projects inspired by real world simulation applications.
+This introductory course on computer simulation covers spreadsheet simulation, discrete event simulation, system dynamics simulation and agent-based simulation with the focus on key statistical analysis of data and practice-oriented theory.
+Topics include generating random numbers and varieties, selecting input probability distribution, hypothesis testing for the statistical and practical significance of simulation through lab assignments, and test their gained skills in team projects inspired by real world simulation applications.

 This course provides an introduction to the methods and issues involved in the design and development of real-world multi-sensor information fusion systems, and during the course there will be overviews of existing real systems, to include possible field trips.
 The course will review the taxonomy of functional architectures, architectural design methods and standards, requirements derivation, system modeling and performance evaluation.
 Students should come away from this course with an understanding of, and some limited experience with, the methods and mind-set for the comprehensive design, development, and test of Information Fusion systems.

 This course will introduce High Level Information Fusion concepts and methods to give students a good understanding of this new area of research that is the combination of multidisciplinary classical fields of research.
 This course will give a brief introduction of a number of Fusion Models and how its different subcomponents interact with each other.
 The course will focus on Information Fusion as it relates to Situational Awareness/Understanding, Impact/Threat Assessment and Process Refinement (which is called High Level Fusion in one of the models we will be studied).